-Watering hostas can be tricky to get right.
-These plants love moisture but die in waterlogged soil.
+How to water hostas, it sounds simple, but, but… These plants love moisture and they die in waterlogged soil.
 Let’s talk about the secret to watering hostas.

 In this article, we’ll discuss how and when to water your hostas in more detail.